SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 ### Read requests

 Some of the possible ways of read requests to the system:
-- Cab driver read their booking request.
+- Cab drivers read their booking request.
 - Users track their ride.
 - Users check their ride's fare.
 - Users refer their ride history.